ValueMelody/melody-auth/docs/auth-server.md

 - **Description:** If set to true, users will receive an email to verify their email address after signing up.
 [Email functionality setup required](#email-functionality-setup)

+#### ENABLE_ORG
+- **Default:** false
+- **Description:** Determines if organization feature are enabled in the application.
+If set to true, users will have the ability to create and manage organizations through S2S api and admin panel.

 ### Auth Configs

 #### AUTHORIZATION_CODE_EXPIRES_IN